Nohamika/Nohamika.github.io/index.md

 The idea behind this paper is to try to understand what causes corona virus to spread faster in one country than another.
 What features about a country makes it so much better coping with the pandemic. the results may surprise you.
 ## In this article I will cover the three parts of the model:

-1)	Collecting and preparing the data \n
+1. Collecting and preparing the data
-2)	Clustering the countries according to their covid-19 spread rate \n
+2. Clustering the countries according to their covid-19 spread rate
-3)	Using data about the countries to classify them into the different clusters from step 2.
+3. Using data about the countries to classify them into the different clusters from step 2.

 I will show parts of my code within the explanation, if you want the full model code you can find it in the github repository.